Red Sox vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger takes a two-game streak with at least one hit into this matchup.
-In his last five games he is hitting .500 with a double, four home runs, two walks and six RBI.
+- Bellinger enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .389 with four home runs, three walks and seven RBI.

 Bellinger Recent Games